OPMDG/opm-doc/probes/check_pgactivity.rst

  Checks oldest database in transaction age.

  Critical and Warning thresholds are optionnal.
 They accept either a raw number or percentage for PostgreSQL 8.2 and more.
-If percentage is given, the thresholds are computed based on the "autovacumm_freeze_min_age" parameter.
+If percentage is given, the thresholds are computed based on the "autovacuum_freeze_max_age" parameter.
+ 100% means some table(s) reached the maximum age and will trigger an autovacuum freeze.
+Percentage thresholds should therefore be greater than 100%.

+ Even with no threshold, this service will raise a critical alert if one database has a negative age.

  Perfdatas return the age of each database.